NodeContainer Class

 Configure childContainerName with a name before starting to add widgets.
 This makes it possible to add any layout to the NodeContainer.
 The layout is set by first adding widget children, clicking the background in the NodeContainer, and selecting the layout from the toolbox above the form.

 Elements like the Row, Tab, and Flow widgets can be used for loading node tiles without any additional configuration other than making sure that their objectName property matches the childContainerName property.
-Other widgets, like the group box, frame, and plain widget require a configured layout.
-A widget must contain at least one child widget to be able to set a layout.
-The child can be deleted when the layout has been added.
+Other widgets, like the group box, frame, and plain widget is also supported and can include a layout.

 Access functions: